ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/device_support.md

 In CMSIS v6, assembly-based startup code is deprecated.
 You must move your `startup_device.s` files to `startup_device.c`.
 This section explains the necessary steps.

-1. Copy the exemplary `startup_ARMCMx.c` file from the [CMSIS-DFP repo](https://github.com/ARM-software/CMSIS-DFP) into your device support repo.
-In this hands-on example, a Cortex-M4-based device is used (thus, the [startup_ARMCM4.c](https://github.com/ARM-software/CMSIS-DFP/blob/main/Device/ARMCM4/Source/startup_ARMCM4.c) is taken from CMSIS-DFP/Device/ARMCM4/source).
+1. Copy the `startup_ARMCMx.c` file from the [CMSIS-DFP repo](https://github.com/ARM-software/CMSIS-DFP) into your device support repo.
+In this example, a Cortex-M4-based device is used (thus, the [startup_ARMCM4.c](https://github.com/ARM-software/CMSIS-DFP/blob/main/Device/ARMCM4/Source/startup_ARMCM4.c) is taken from CMSIS-DFP/Device/ARMCM4/source).
-1. Copy all the interrupt handler names and wrap them into `void handler_name (void) __attribute__ ((weak, alias("Default_Handler")));`.
+2. Copy all the interrupt handler names and wrap them into `void handler_name (void) __attribute__ ((weak, alias("Default_Handler")));`.
 Place them around line 58 of the template file.

    **Code Example**
    ```asm